-- access unfilled vacancies as per Labour Relations Board Decision No. B274/2002; - 2. exercise bumping options as per Labour Relations Board Decision No. B274/2002; - 3. be placed on the recall list and also have their name placed on a casual list at any one worksite within the employee's geographic location or within any other area constituting a reasonable commuting distance as may be agreed upon by the Employer, and have their seniority transferred to the new worksite.
-Employees can access casual work without forfeiting recall rights; - 4.
+- access unfilled vacancies as per Labour Relations Board Decision No. B274/2002; - exercise bumping options as per Labour Relations Board Decision No. B274/2002: - 3. be placed on the recall list and also have their name placed on a casual list at any one worksite within the employee's geographic location or within

 A laid off employee may be recalled to an available position within her DSLA.